CS2400-Rubber-Duckies/Project3/README.md

 Rubber Duckies: Gelila Chaka and UyenNghi Nguyen

-Gelila worked on the ResizableArrayStack methods.
+Gelila worked on
-UyenNghi worked on the LinkedStack methods.
+UyenNghi
-We worked together on the Calculator and unit testing.
+We worked together on

 Video Link: